kestra-io/docs/content/docs/08.developer-guide/07.scripts/output-directory.md

 ## Input Files

-You can provide input files to the task using the `inputFiles` property.
+You can pass additional files to any script or CLI task using the `inputFiles` property:

 ```yaml
 id: ansible